 Frequently Asked Questions

-You can make the shells 1-2 days ahead of time.
-Allow the pastries to cool and store them in an airtight container at room temperature until you’re ready to fill them.
-However, they will not be as crisp as immediately after baking.
-You can re-crisp the shell by baking them at 300F for about 5 to 10 minutes.
+For the best texture, assemble the cream puffs when you’re ready to serve or within a few hours of serving at most.
+You can make the shells 2 days ahead of time.
+Allow the unfilled shells to cool and store them in an airtight container at room temperature until you’re ready to fill them.
+The cream puff shells will not be as crisp as immediately after baking, but you can re-crisp them in a 300°F oven for about 5 to 10 minutes.

-If you’ve tried this Cream Puffs recipe, then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried this cream puffs recipe, then don’t forget to rate it and let me know how you got on in the comments below.
+I love hearing from you!

 Video